ChakradharG/FileSharer/README.md

 # FileSharer
-A simple NodeJS server to get files from devices on the same network.
+A simple NodeJS server to share files with devices on the same network.

 <br>